COVID Camping, 2020

 With nothing to do but enjoy the outdoors we did just that, with the exception of some short quarter-mile walks with the dog every couple of hours, which actually ended up adding up to about four miles of walking each day.

-We got to enjoy some beautiful sunrises and sunsets over the mountains and forest, some simple star gazing despite the nearly full moon, and on the second night we were even blessed to cook breakfast to the sounds of a Paiute Native American chant or prayer complete with drums.
-It was really special, and I was able to get a little video with audio (I’d love to find more information about what we heard so if you know anything about this, please let me know).
+We got to enjoy some beautiful sunrises and sunsets over the mountains and forest, some simple star gazing despite the nearly full moon, and on the second night we were even blessed to cook breakfast to the sounds of a Paiute Native American chant or prayer, complete with drums.
+It was really special, and I was able to get a little video with audio (I’d love to find more information about what we heard, so if you know anything about this, please let me know by leaving a comment).

 Whether it’s a camping trip full of hikes and adventures like we’ve done in the past, or as this one was, a camping trip of laying low and simply enjoying the outdoors, these getaways never disappoint.
 I just wish we could stay in this mental state of simplicity and tranquility forever.